 - Swelling.
 The area around your hip replacement should not swell after the period of surgery and rehab is past.
 Swelling is a sign of a problem.

 - Metallosis.
 This is the build up of metal levels in the blood and/or in body tissue.
 When a metal-on-metal artificial hip cup and ball grind together, tiny shavings can be released into the body, elevating metal levels.
-A simple blood test should identify metallosis.
+A simple blood test can identify metallosis.

 - Loosening components.
 This is when a component like the acetabular cup has become loose and shifted or moved.
 It can hurt (see #1).